zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

-=== Smush Image Compression and Optimization === Plugin Name: Smush Image Compression and Optimization
+=== Smush - Compress, Optimize and Lazy Load Images === Plugin Name: Smush - Compress, Optimize and Lazy Load Images
-Version: 3.3.2
+Version: 3.4.2
 Author: WPMU DEV
 Author URI: https://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
-Tags: image, resize, optimize, optimise, compress, performance, optimisation, lazy load, WebP, photography, optimizer, Smush WordPress Compression, Smush.it
+Tags: optimize images, convert webp, lazy load, image, resize, optimize, optimise, compress, performance, optimisation, photography, optimizer
 Requires at least: 4.6
-Tested up to: 5.3.0
+Tested up to: 5.3.2
-Stable tag: 3.3.2
+Stable tag: 3.4.2
-Requires PHP: 5.3
+Requires PHP: 5.6.20
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Compress and optimize (or optimise) image files, improve performance and boost your SEO rank using Smush WordPress image compression and optimization.
+Compress and optimize images with lazy load, WebP conversion, and resize detection to boost performance and make your site load amazingly fast.

 == Description ==

-*Resize, optimize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!*
+**Optimize your images turn on lazy load, resize, compress and improve your Google Page Speed with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!**

-(You say optimise I say optimize...let's call the whole thing off ;) )
+And whether you spell it 'optimise' or 'optimize', Smush will compress all your images without a visible drop in quality.

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.

 - Lossless Compression – Strip unused data without affecting image quality
-- Lazy Loader -  Defer offscreen images with the flip of a switch
+- Lazy Load - Defer offscreen images with the flip of a switch
 - Bulk Smush – Optimize up to 50 images with one click
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed
 - Incorrect Size Image Detection – Quickly locate images that are slowing down your site